 Heat Pump Assistance Program

-Income-eligible households can receive a free cold-climate air-source heat pump.
+Participating income-eligible households will receive a free cold-climate air source heat pump.

-We've launched the Heat Pump Assistance Program (HPAP) to understand the effects of electrification on low-rise residential homes (one to three storeys high) in Toronto.
-This pilot study — offered for a limited time — was developed in collaboration with our service provider, CLEAResult and other research partners.
+The Heat Pump Assistance Program (HPAP) is helping us better understand the effects of electrification on low-rise residential homes (one to three storeys) in Toronto.
+This limited-time pilot study was developed in collaboration with our service provider, CLEAResult Canada, and other research partners.

 About the program

-Participants will receive a complimentary cold-climate air source heat pump (ccASHP) and air quality monitoring device for their low-rise residential home in Toronto in exchange for active monitoring of their energy usage data for the length of the study, which is currently expected to last for one year once the installation is completed.
-Heat pump installations are expected to take place throughout 2025 and 2026, depending on group assignments.
+Participants will receive a complimentary cold-climate air source heat pump (ccASHP) for their low-rise residential home in Toronto in exchange for active monitoring of their energy usage data for the duration of the study.
+The study will run for approximately one year following installation.
+Heat pump installations are scheduled throughout 2025 and 2026, depending on group assignment.

 • A ccASHP or hybrid heating system (ccASHP with natural gas backup)